SatelliteApplicationsCatapult/tribble/README.md

 ### Maven
 * Include tribble-core as a dependency.
-At the moment you'll need to run `mvn install` from this project until I get time to put tribble into maven central.
+At the moment you'll need to run `mvn install` from this project until I get time to put tribble into JCenter.
 ```
 <dependency>
     <groupId>org.catapult.sa</groupId>